 Before jumping ship, though, know that it is not all about your paycheck and that other benefits you receive from your employer have a dollar value.
-If your employer pays 100% of your health insurance, let's you flex your schedule or work from home, or if you have an unlimited vacation policy, you will want to consider the monetary side to these benefits first.
+If your employer pays 100% of your health insurance, lets you flex your schedule or work from home, or if you have an unlimited vacation policy, you will want to consider the monetary side of these benefits first.
 Finally, while you are negotiating for a specific gross annual salary, realize your employer's costs are higher than that amount without even considering benefits.
 Employers pay at minimum an additional ~8% of payroll taxes on your behalf — something that if you were self-employed, you'd be paying yourself.

 This blog post appeared in the Young Professional Blog over at Crain's Cleveland.